 Bank of America offers two different business checking accounts—both of which can be opened online (although you will need to fax or email certain documents to BoA to complete the application).
 With both of these accounts, you’ll receive access to all Bank of America locations, as well as ATMs, online and mobile banking, and cash-management tools.

-This being said, both of the Bank of America business checking accounts have monthly service fees, $18 or $29.95, depending on the account.
-However, each account offers five different ways to waive the fee—more than any other brick-and-mortar bank on the market.
+This being said, both of the Bank of America business checking accounts have monthly service fees, $16 or $29.95, depending on the account.
+However, each account offers multiple different ways to waive the fee.

-At the end of the day, only you can decide which business checking account is best for your business—whether the Radius Tailored Checking account or an alternative option.
-This being said, if you’re looking for an affordable, highly accessible, and interest-bearing account, there’s no doubt that this Radius business checking account is a worthwhile choice.
+At the end of the day, only you can decide which business checking account is best for your business—whether the LendingClub Tailored Checking account or an alternative option.
+This being said, if you’re looking for an affordable, highly accessible, and interest-bearing account, there’s no doubt that this LendingClub business checking account is a worthwhile choice.

 On the other hand, if you think you’d benefit from a nearly free business checking account, or an account from a brick-and-mortar bank, or something different altogether, there are a variety of alternatives you can explore—from NBKC to Bank of America and beyond.

 Ultimately, your decision should come down to your business needs and what features are most important to you—considering fees, transactions, deposits, tools, and more—and which business checking account can come closest to those ideal requirements.